-Warrant (also referred to as a bridge): Explanation of why or how the data supports the claim; the underlying assumption that connects your data to your claim.
-(We call the "warrant" commentary or analysis.)
+Warrant/Commentary: Explanation of why or how the data supports the claim; the underlying assumption that connects your data to your claim.
+(This can also be thought of as a "bridge" which connects your evidence to your thesis.)

-Backing (also referred to as the foundation): Additional logic or reasoning that may be necessary to support the warrant (CM).
+Backing (also referred to as the foundation): Additional logic or reasoning that may be necessary to support the warrant/commentary.

 Counterclaim: A claim that negates or disagrees with the thesis/claim.
+(This would be the opponent's viewpoint.)

 Rebuttal: Evidence that negates or disagrees with the counterclaim.
+(This is where the student responds to the opponent and shows why their argument is weak.

-Including a well thought out warrant or bridge is essential to writing a good argumentative essay or paper.
-If you present data to your audience without explaining how it supports your thesis they may not make a connection between the two or they may draw different conclusions.
+Including well-developed commentary (or a warrant or bridge) is essential to writing a good argumentative essay or paper.
+If you present data to your audience without explaining how it supports your thesis the reader may not make a connection between the two or they may draw different conclusions.

 Don't avoid the opposing side of an argument.
 Instead, include the opposing side as a counterclaim.
-Find out what the other side is saying and respond to it within your own argument.
-This is important so that the audience is not swayed by weak, but unrefuted arguments.
+Find out what the other side is saying and respond to them within your own argument.
+This is important so that the audience is not swayed by weak, unrefuted arguments.
 Including counterclaims allows you to find common ground with more of your readers.
 It also makes you look more credible because you appear to be knowledgeable about the entirety of the debate rather than just being biased or uniformed.
 You may want to include several counterclaims to show that you have thoroughly researched the topic.